 - 6. (a) An Area Association Permit is required for all International Competitions listed in Rules 1.1(g), (h), (i), and (j).
-Permits for International Invitation Meetings or competitions where appearance fees, prize money and/or the value of non-cash prizes exceed a total amount, or an individual amount for any one event, as determined by the Council, shall not be issued prior to the Area Association's consultation with the IAAF regarding the date. - (b) An application for a permit must be made to the appropriate Area Association by the Member in whose Country or Territory the International Competition is to take place not later than 12 months prior to the competition, or such other deadline as may be established by the Area Association.
+Permits for International Invitation Meetings or competitions where appearance fees, prize money and/or the value of non-cash prizes exceed USD 250,000 in total, or USD 25,000 for any one event, shall not be issued prior to the Area Association's consultation with the IAAF regarding the date. - (b) An application for a permit must be made to the appropriate Area Association by the Member in whose Country or Territory the International Competition is to take place not later than 12 months prior to the competition, or such other deadline as may be established by the Area Association.